Raphael-Lambda/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+This hook is used to get access to the match data.
+Return the URL from props of the current object.

 1. How would you explain form validation to someone who has never programmed before?
+Form validation is checking if the from has been correctly filled up.

 1. In 1-2 sentences, define end to end testing.
+End to end testing (e2e) is testing how the whole app reacts to some action (tests).

 ## Instructions